 The Anterior Cruciate Ligament – or the ACL is the most commonly injured ligament in our knee.
 Surgery for an anterior cruciate injury has unfortunately become commonplace.
 An ACL tear and resulting anterior ligament surgery can challenge the toughest young athlete.
 Anterior cruciate ligament surgery is far from routine for many surgeons.
 Now more than ever before you need to know as much as possible about your ACL surgery options.
 At the bottom of this post are the essential questions you will need to ask if you or your child are considering ligament reconstruction surgery.

-There are many reasons why ACL tears are occurring at an increasing rate.
+There are many reasons why ACL tears are increasingly more common.

 - Single sport specialization